unytics/airbyte_serverless/README.md

 ## Features

 > 1. ⚡ A lightweight python wrapper around any Airbyte Source executable.
-It comes with:
->     - sample `config` generation in yaml to ease configuration.
->     - sample `configured_catalog` generation
 > 2. ⚡ Destination Connectors (only BigQuery for now - *contibutions are welcome* 🤗) which store `logs` and `states` in addition to data.
 Thus, there is **no need for a database any more!**
 > 3. ⚡ Examples to deploy to **serverless** compute (only Google Cloud Run for now - *contibutions are welcome* 🤗)